Scheels: Company Overview

 The headquarters are located in Fargo, North Dakota, along with two stores, one traditional all-sports store, and a store focusing on home and hardware that is in the old sports store after being in its University Drive location since 1962.

 Scheels began as a hardware and general merchandise store in Sabin, Minnesota, in 1902.
-Frederick A. Scheel, a German immigrant, used the $300 he earned from his first harvest of potatoes as the down payment on the first Scheels, which was a hardware store.
+Frederick A. Scheel, a German immigrant, used the $300 he earned from his first harvest of potatoes as the down payment on the first Scheels store.
+In May 2026, Scheels announced that the company's last hardware store would close at the end of the year.

 Scheels started adding a small selection of sporting goods to its stores in 1954.
 Over the years, Scheels opened in surrounding communities including Fargo, North Dakota, which became the corporate headquarters.
 Scheels' first all-sports superstore opened in Grand Forks, North Dakota, in 1989.
 This store relocated to Columbia Mall in 2014.

 CEO Steve M. Scheel, great-grandson of Frederick A. Scheel, oversees the company of over 11,000 associates.
 His father, Steve D. Scheel, is the chairman of the board.